 What is En Voz Alta (EVA)?

-En Voz Alta (EVA) is an initiative within the WCAPS suite of mentorship programs.
-EVA connects Latina early-career professionals and students—both undergraduate and graduate—with experienced Latina mentors and allies in the peace and security field.
-The program fosters professional growth, leadership development, and a supportive community rooted in shared values and lived experiences.
+En Voz Alta (EVA) is a growing initiative within the WCAPS suite of mentorship programs.
+EVA connects Latina early-career professionals and students - both undergraduate and graduate - with experienced Latina mentors and allies in the peace and security field.
+Through mentorship, leadership and research development, and community engagement, EVA cultivates a supportive network grounded in shared experiences, values, and professional growth.

 Program at a Glance